 The school also offered classes on traditional Tibetan subjects to lay students during school vacations.

-On 12 December this year, under the direction of the local County police department and Monastery Management Committee officials, the school was razed down.
+From 1 to 4 October 2021, under the direction of the local County police department and Monastery Management Committee officials, the school was razed down.
 The County authorities claimed that the school had insufficient legal documents which necessitated the demolition.
 “The demolition of the only school imparting cultural education in the region is a clear attempt to destroy Tibetan culture,” a reliable source with contacts in the region told TCHRD on condition of anonymity.

 With the school gone, staff members lost their jobs and students returned to their respective homes after they were barred from joining other schools.